Resources

 - Preterm Labor: Advise pregnant women of the risk.

 - Fibrotic Complications: Pleural and retroperitoneal fibrosis have been reported following prolonged daily use of dihydroergotamine mesylate.
-Do not exceed the Brekiya autoinjector dosing guidelines or use for chronic daily administration.
+Do not exceed the Brekiya dosing guidelines or use for chronic daily administration.

-Serious cardiac events (including fatal) that have been reported with dihydroergotamine mesylate injection use include: coronary artery vasospasm, transient myocardial ischemia, myocardial infarction, ventricular tachycardia, ventricular fibrillation.
+Serious cardiac events (including fatal) that have been reported with dihydroergotamine mesylate injection use include coronary artery vasospasm, transient myocardial ischemia, myocardial infarction, ventricular tachycardia, ventricular fibrillation.

 - For subcutaneous injection only.